What is counselling and how does it help?

 How much will counselling cost?

-The cost of counselling varies depending on which service you choose.
-Our Fast Track service costs £40 per session.
-Our Low Fee, means tested service operates on a scale of fees depending on your income and personal circumstances.
+The cost of counselling varies depending on which service you choose, and if you are eligible for one of our grant funded services.
+Our Fast Track service costs £40 per session in the day time and £45 in the evening.
+Our Low Fee service is means tested and operates on a scale of fees depending on your income and personal circumstances.

 How long do the sessions last?